12 Temples in Bangkok You Should Know About

-No doubt one of the first temples in Bangkok you will read about is Wat Pho.
+Wat Pho is probably one of the first temples in Bangkok you will come across.
 This temple is commonly known as The Temple of the Reclining Buddha, and you guessed it, there is a huge Buddha in the lying down in here.
 The Buddha statue is 15 meters tall, 46 meters long and completely covered in gold leaf.

 Wat Pho is an easy 10-minute walk from Wat Phra Kaew (The Grand Palace) and isn’t quite as busy, though still a very popular attraction.
 Tip: It is also one of the most famous places in Bangkok to get a foot massage.

-Wat Pho is open daily from am to 5pm.
+Wat Pho opening times are daily from am to 5pm.
 Entry is 100 THB (USD 4) per person.

 3. Wat Bowon Niwet Vihara

-Wat Bowon Niwet Vihara is one of the most important temples in Bangkok and is referred to as a “First Class Royal Temple.”
+Wat Bowon Niwet Vihara is one of Thailand’s most important temples and is referred to as a “First Class Royal Temple.”
 The ashes of many Thai Royal Family members and their relics are kept in the shrine here, including those of the recent King Rama IX who passed away in 2016.